SACRED HEARTH FRICTION FIRE

 You just need to practice and experiment, it may take several weeks of practice before things fall in place.

-I find that at times, I need to experiment with speed and pressure.
-Sometimes a steady speed is key (e.g. with Willow on Ivy or with slightly damp woods) and at other times I need to apply lots of speed.
+I find that at times, I need to experiment with speed Sometimes a steady speed is key (e.g. with Willow on Ivy or with slightly damp woods) and at other times I need to apply lots of speed.
 It's all about experimenting.
-And pressure seems to be key!!
+Pressure seems to be key!!

 Sometimes it helps by gently turning over the dust pile (if there is only a gentle whisp) as the ember could be trapped underneath the dust pile and doing this helps get air to the ember.